delayfiction/delayfiction/src/data/static/submit.md

 ## what <span class="ital">Delay</span> does not love

 * mistaking politics for art
-* stories that are transparently without the author
+* stories that are transparently about the author
 * whimsy for whimsy's sake
 * stories without characters
 * recycled DFW gimmicks